 01/2021 New paper in TheWebConf

-A new paper was accepted in the The Web Conference: Revisiting the Evaluation Protocol of Knowledge Graph Completion Methods for Link Prediction.
+A new paper was accepted in The Web Conference: Revisiting the Evaluation Protocol of Knowledge Graph Completion Methods for Link Prediction.
 We revisit the evaluation protocol of knowledge graph completion algorithms, including splits, accuracy metrics and model selection.
 Check out our publicly-available implementation.

 12/2020 New paper in SIGCSE